ChangeWare/SECWatch/README.md

 A modern, full-stack application for SEC filing analysis, note taking, financial metric display & exploration, and corporate oversight built with React and ASP.NET Core.

+## License

+SECWatch is distributed with a GPL v3 "copy-left" license.
+Share-alike, spread the love, make the world a better place.

 ## 🚀 Tech Stack

 ### Frontend